shahraj81/aida/tools/validate-responses/README.md

 #### v2019.0.1:
 - Code modifed to validate if all members of a cluster in the output obtained by applying TA3 graph query against a KB (using NIST's SPARQL query application docker) have the same type.
+- Hotfix on 6/20/2019: (1) validation of edge type in response fixed, (2) response key changed to filename:linenum

 #### v2019.0.0:
 - First version of the validator to work on SPARQL output files for M18.